Fraud Blocker

 After the site is done, you can always use the Google Mobile Friendly Test to double-check to make sure that it is considered one in Google Bot’s eye.

-(Note: You have to unblock Google bot before using it)
+You must unblock the Google bot before using it.

 Pre-Launch Checklist